Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/Post.md

     select value >= 1 ? value : 1;
 ```

-The range variables in this syntax refer to the actual values within the optional containers.
-If any stage of the pipeline returns an empty value, the execution will short circuit without proceeding further.
-An easy way to understand this form is by treating an instance of `Option<T>` as just a special case of `IEnumerable<T>` where there can only be either zero or a single element.
+In this syntax, the range variable in the `from` clause refers to the underlying value within the optional container.
+The expression is only evaluated in case the value actually exists -- if a _none_ result is returned on any stage of the pipeline, the execution short-circuits without proceeding further.
+Conceptually, this works very similarly to collections, seeing as `Option<T>` is really just a special case of `IEnumerable<T>` that can only have one or zero elements.

-Of course, on the surface this resulted in more succinct and readable code, but more importantly this syntax provides us with a convenient mental model that allows us to focus on the happy path of optional operations.
+On the surface using LINQ resulted in more succinct and readable code, but most importantly it provided us with a convenient comprehension model that allows us to express operations on optional values by treating them as if they are already materialized.
+This lets us more easily create execution chains while implicitly pushing the concern of unwrapping the container towards upstream callers.

 ## Extrapolating further

-Of course there are also other ways we can combine different types using `SelectMany(...)`.
-Given that we've already implemented LINQ expressions for both `Task<T>` and `Option<T>`, the next logical step is to do the same for `Task<Option<T>>`.
+Of course, we can take things even further.
+Given that we've already implemented LINQ expressions for both `Task<T>` and `Option<T>`, the next logical step would be to do the same for the compound `Task<Option<T>>`.

-Such comprehension syntax will be useful when dealing with operations that return optional values and do that asynchronously.

-Here is how we can implement `SelectMany(...)` for this case:
+It's not unusual that we need to deal with operations which are both asynchronous and return optional results, so a specialized syntax for such scenarios makes perfect sense.
+Following the same pattern from earlier, let's implement the corresponding `SelectMany(...)` method:

 ```csharp
 public static async Task<Option<TResult>> SelectMany<TFirst, TSecond, TResult>(